raytroop/raytroop.github.io/source/_posts/jitter-amplify.md

 >
 > [[Alphawave’s CTO, Tony Chan Carusone, High Speed Communications Part 8 – On Die CMOS Clock Distribution ](https://youtu.be/nx5CiHcwrF0?si=QhOJmsW5IozRnF4F)]

+Theoretically, the DC gain of JTF of low pass filter shall be ***1***.
+Unfortunately, the gain *less than 1* due to numerical error or nonlinearity

 ![image-20220313231027512](jitter-amplify/image-20220313231027512.png)